William-Imm/rpg_dice_roller/README.md

 ## Contributing

-Be sure to [fork the project](https://github.com/[my-github-username]/rpg_dice_roller/fork) and make a new branch for your feature.
-When you feel it's ready to be constributed, make a pull request for said feature.
+Be sure to [fork the project](https://github.com/William-Imm/rpg_dice_roller/fork) and make a new branch for your feature.
+When you feel you are ready to contribute the feature, make a pull request.